 Quite often, people who wear braces notice white spots on their teeth after their braces are removed.
 The reason for this is improper cleaning of teeth around the braces.
 Cleaning teeth thoroughly when you have braces is usually tricky, and in some cases, plaque or food debris may accumulate around the braces and lead to staining.

 The only way to prevent this is to make sure to brush and floss properly around your braces.

 Enamel hypoplasia is a dental condition where the enamel is thinner than usual.
 It is brought on by inherited traits, nutritional deficiencies, drugs prescribed to the mother before giving birth, preterm births, or tooth trauma.

 Antibiotics like amoxicillin can potentially interact with the way your body absorbs nutrients and can impact the tooth enamel.
-Also, it becomes easier for bacteria to eat through tooth enamel when you’re on antibiotics.
+It becomes easier for bacteria to eat through tooth enamel when you’re on antibiotics.
 Tetracycline is an antibiotic that used to be given to children, although instead of white spots, it would result in grey and brown stripes on teeth.

 White spots on teeth after braces

 Many individuals find that braces are a great option since they not only provide them with a perfectly straight smile but also a number of health advantages.
 In some cases, though, people have white spots on their teeth after the braces come off.

 White spots should usually start to vanish within a few weeks or months with normal tooth brushing and good oral hygiene.
 However, to entirely remove them, you may also need to seek professional dental care.